micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_a_microros_application/index.md

 - This will show a list of the available applications.
 You need to find: ``micro-ROS Ping-Pong`` and click ``y`` to add it.
 ![](images/nuttx_examples.png)

 - Now push three times the key ``ESC`` to close the menu.
-This will ask you if you want to save the save your new configuration, and you need to push ``Yes``
+You will be asked if you want to save the save your new configuration, and you need to click ``Yes``.

 <!-- Add image of the save screen-->